 Director – William Brent Bell, Screenplay – Stacey Menear, Producers – Matt Berenson, Roy Lee, Gary Lucchesi, Tom Rosenberg & Jim Wedaa, Photography – Daniel Pearl, Music – Bear McCreary, Visual Effects Supervisor – James McQuaide, Visual Effects – Fablefx (Supervisor – Ander Freij), Iloura (Supervisor – Josh Simmonds), Special Effects Supervisor – Paul Benjamin, Production Design – John Willett.
-Production Company – STX Entertainment/Lakeshore Entertainment/Huayi Brothers/Vertigo Entertainment
+Production Company – STX Entertainment/Lakeshore Entertainment/Huayi Brothers/Vertigo Entertainment.

 Lauren Cohan (Greta Evans), Rupert Evans (Malcolm), Jim Norton (Mr Heelshire), Diana Hardcastle (Mrs Heelshire), Ben Robson (Cole)

 American Greta Evans travels to take up a position as nanny with the aging Heelshires on their estate in the English countryside.
-Only when she arrives, she discovers that she is required to be nanny to a boy doll that the Heelshires calls Brahms, a likeness of their son who died twenty years ago.
+However, when she arrives, she discovers that she is required to be nanny to a doll that the Heelshires calls Brahms, a likeness of their son who died twenty years ago.
 She is required to treat the doll as though it were real and the job comes with an exacting list of instructions as to the way that Brahms must be tended throughout each day.
 After announcing that Brahms has accepted her, they leave her to tend him while they go away.
 Left on her own, Greta promptly ignores the instructions.
 However, she soon finds that Brahms appears to be alive and capable of moving about when she is not looking.
 Moreover, it then starts to become sinisterly controlling and menacing.

-More to the point, it for no apparent purpose writes an American actress in as the identification character.
-There is nothing in the film that could not have been far more credibly conducted using a British actress and it unbalances it to have to so blatantly American-wash the story – it is not even for the purpose of squeezing in a well-known actress as Lauran Cohan’s only real prior fame has been as a regular on The Walking Dead (2010– ).
-(That said, her anonymous performance is easily overshadowed by the charming and likeable British actor Rupert Evans).
+More to the point, the script for no apparent purpose writes an American actress in as the identification character.
+There is nothing in the film that could not have been far more credibly conducted using a British actress and it unbalances it to have to so blatantly American-wash the story – it is not even for the purpose of squeezing in a well-known actress as Lauren Cohan’s only real prior fame has been as a regular on The Walking Dead (2010– ).
+That said, her anonymous performance is easily overshadowed by the charming and likeable British actor Rupert Evans.

 At no point in any of this does the film establish any rationale as to why the family are keeping up the pretence that the doll is alive and, given that they forbid any visitors, even why they would need to keep their son hidden inside the walls away from the world.
-It may seem odd to say this but I could quite easily have brought the notion of Brahms come to life as another evil doll film a la Child’s Play (1988) and sequels or Annabelle (2014) but the very act of revealing that everything was just the mundane machinations of someone hiding in the walls turns the scenario into something absurd.
+It may seem odd to say this but I could quite easily have brought the notion of Brahms come to life as another evil doll film a la Child’s Play (1988) or Annabelle (2014) and sequels to either but the very act of revealing that everything was just the mundane machinations of someone hiding in the walls turns the scenario into something absurd.